URL Encode Characters with Percentage Encoding

-Explanation of URL encoding and what the percentage encoding does.
-Explanation of URL encode including why sitemaps and search engines often convert to URL encoded URLs.
+Learn about URL encoding in sitemaps and what percentage encoding does.
+Understand why generated XML sitemaps and search engines often convert to URL encoded characters in URLs.

 Characters in URLs are usually URL encoded when: